Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ## Functionality

 - Business rules validation must be respected when registering or updating data.
-- The application should use object serialization to ensure data persistence between two runs of the application.
+- The application ought to employ object serialization to guarantee the data persistence across two successive runs.
 - All those who wish to use the application must be authenticated with a password of seven alphanumeric characters, including three capital letters and two digits.

 ## Usability